 Copyright is a very important part of standardization activities.
 It allows the standards development organization to maintain vendor neutral control over a specification, and thus protect the consensus found within a Working Group.

 In the course of the development of materials within the W3C, Invited Experts will make contributions.
 Those contributions will be integrated into the jointly developed work thus creating shared copyright on the Invited Expert's contribution.
 Most W3C Specifications contain a section with acknowledgement of contributions.

-The Invited Expert hereby grants to the W3C a perpetual, nonexclusive, royalty-free, world-wide right and license under any Invited Expert's copyrights on his or her contributions, to copy, publish and distribute the contribution under the W3C document licenses.
+The Invited Expert hereby grants to the W3C a perpetual, nonexclusive, royalty-free, world-wide right and license under any Invited Expert's copyrights on his or her contributions, to copy, publish and distribute the contribution under a license of W3C's choosing.
 Additionally, the Invited Expert grants a right and license of the same scope to any derivative works prepared by the W3C and based on, or incorporating all or part of, his or her contribution and that any derivative works of this contribution prepared by the W3C shall be solely owned by the W3C.
 Furthermore, the Invited Expert understands that W3C will be able to exercise all rights as a copyright owner of Invited Expert's contribution, including enforcement against infringers without additional agreement or notice.

 The Invited Experts represent that they are legally entitled to grant the above license.
 If their employer(s) have rights to intellectual property that the Invited Expert creates that includes the contributions, they represent that they have received permission to make contributions on behalf of that employer or that the employer has waived such rights for the contributions to W3C.